Office of Admissions

 You have been accepted.
 Congratulations!
 Welcome to Widener University.

 Before you start classes as a freshman or transfer student, now is the time to use the Accepted Student Checklist or the Accepted Transfer Student Checklist you received with your acceptance materials, which provides the dates of important events and enrollment deadlines before the semester starts.

 - Activate your Widener account

 All communications for admitted students go through your Widener account.
 For example, your financial aid package and housing application will be accessible only through your account.

 Start the process by completing the Free Application for Federal Student Aid (FAFSA).

-- Pay your admissions deposit
+- Submit your enrollment deposit

 Your deposit must be paid to officially reserve your spot at Widener and to obtain all of the information you need to start here, like roommate requests and housing preferences.
 If you have already paid, check out your Admitted Student Checklist to see the next steps as a deposit-paid student, or better yet, visit the deposit paid freshman webpage for next steps.

 - Find a place to live